RoboJackets/software-training-old/projects/week_7/Instructions.md

 The Nav2 action server will end up calling the plugin we will be creating when we write LQR.
 For this step we will just be getting the visualization of the path to show up in rviz.

-Write the SendGoal method that
+Write the SendGoal method that takes in no parameters and return nothing.
+The method should do the following,
 1. Waits for the `/follow_path` action server for up to 10 seconds and prints an error message if it times out.
 You can use the following syntax to wait for a response from the action server
 ```c++